Debts Unsettled - Hollis Oliver - E-Book

 Every time Michael entered The Coffee Shop, it reminded him of waking up to the good-morning aroma of coffee in his grandparents’ house.

-He ordered coffee and a chocolate filled croissant, then wound past several tables to a window table he had spotted when he entered.
+After ordering coffee and a chocolate filled croissant, he wound past occupied tables to one next to a window he had spotted when he entered.
 He placed his things on the table and returned to the counter.
 His grandmother came to mind as he waited for his order.
 She had not allowed him to drink coffee until he was a senior in high school.

 Back at the table, he ate his croissant and placed his lips on the rim of the cup, blew, and sipped.
 The coffee cooled as he made his way through the mid-week Oregonian newspaper, which he’d saved for that morning.